YuukanOO/uniformcss.com/get-started/modules/wrapper.md

 ---
 title: Wrapper
-description: Learn about the Wrapper module and how you can customize it.
+description: Everything to know about the Wrapper module
 date: 1000-01-04
 ---

-## About Button Module
+## About Wrapper Module

 The Wrapper module is an optional pre-built component that provides `max-width` set containerization to your page layout.